 - The left-side of the window always displays a checklist of the main steps for phase one and indicates which step you are on.

-- In the bottom-left is a help and a preference button.
+- In the bottom-left are help and preference buttons.
 If you press the help button, a separate window pops up giving you information about your current window.
-This help page remains synchronized with the page currently being displayed by the wizard.
-The preference button allows you to change the language setting, which requires a restart of the tool.
+This help page remains synchronized as the wizard advances.
+The preference button allows you to change the language setting, which requires a restart of the wizard.

 You need an IBM Cloud account with access to the WebSphere Application Server services to run this wizard.
-On the login page, you must select your region.
+On the Login page, you must select a region.
 The drop-down list displays the four main IBM Cloud regions.
 However, the field also allows you to enter the URL for specially configured regions.
-Once the region is selected, provide your username and password.
+Once the region is selected or entered, provide your username and password.
 If you cannot log in using this method the wizard also supports signing in with a one-time pass code, click the one-time passcode link and follow instruction to obtain your pass code.
 Click Next to proceed with your migration.

 Select Migration Service page

-Select a WebSphere Cell page (for new instances only)
+Select a WebSphere Cell page (for new or un-bound instances only)

 The wizard interrogates the machine on which it is running for all WebSphere Application Server installations.
-They are displayed in the top table and identified by the installation path and version.
+These are displayed in the top table and the installation is identified by its path and WebSphere version.
 Versions older than 7.0 are not displayed as they cannot be migrated to version 9.0.
 If an installation is not listed, use the Locate button to browse to its folder, select it and then confirm that you want to add it to the list.
-The Locate dialog not only allows you to find installation on the current system, but it can be used to process a profile location on a different machine.
-See the Processing data from a different machine section below for more details.
+The Locate dialog not only allows you to find a local installation, but also allows you to process a profile located on a different machine.
+See the Processing data from a different machine locally section for more details.

-When you select an installation from the top table, the bottom table is populated with a list of valid server profiles created under that installation.
-The IBM Cloud migration process is a cell-based migration, therefore only those profiles which manage a cell are listed in the bottom table.
-These profiles will have a type of
+By selecting an installation from the top table, the bottom table is populated with a list of valid server profiles created under that installation.
+The IBM Cloud migration process is a cell-based migration, therefore only those profiles which manage a cell are listed.
+These profiles have a type of either: